Head VI: Influences

 The so-called "space frame" had already been used by Alberto Giacometti in the 1930s, and the two artists became friends in the 1960s.
 However, Giacometti had by 1949 used it only in surrealist contexts before Bacon's adaption, and in turn influenced his use in The Cage of 1950.
 A similar two-dimensional construct is found in Henry Moore's works, notably his maquette for King and Queen, constructed three years after Bacon's Head.
 It is difficult to untangle how these artists influenced and informed each other.
 What is notable is that Bacon continued to use the motif, with intervals until the end of his life.
 Sylvester suggests his finest example is the 1970 Three Studies of the Male Back.

 The full-length golden curtain-like folds painted in heavy brush strokes are in part influenced by Degas but also similar to Titian's 1558 Portrait of Cardinal Filippo Archinto.
 Bacon adapts the Old Master's device to isolate and distance the sitter from the viewer; the black ground-paint is visible through the folds, making the separation all the more affecting.
-Bacon had already used similar forms in his Chicago panel, and they were to become a feature of his most acclaimed 1950s works, especially in his "screaming popes".
-He became fascinated with the veil or curtain as a motif in painting, and collected many reproductions of works by Titian and Degas in which it is employed.
+Bacon had already used similar forms in his Chicago panel.
+They were to become a feature of his most acclaimed 1950s works, especially in his "screaming popes".
+He became fascinated with the veil or curtain as a motif in painting.
+He collected many reproductions of works by Titian and Degas in which it is employed.
 He had begun his career as an interior decorator and designer of furniture and rugs in the mid-1930s, and later said that he liked "rooms hung all round with just curtains hung in even folds".
 Veils or curtains appear in Bacon's earliest works, notably the 1949 Study from the Human Body, always in portraits and always in front of, rather than behind, the figure.